-5. OUTCOMES FRAMEWORK 5.1 Measuring outcomes is the only way we can be sure that changes are taking place for those experiencing abuse.
+6. OUTCOMES FRAMEWORK 6.1 Measuring outcomes is the only way we can be sure that changes are taking place for those experiencing abuse.
 Local domestic abuse services which receive public funds should focus on delivering the following outcomes framework in order to reduce and prevent domestic abuse and to help remedy the damage caused.
-5.2 The outcomes set out below in 5.3 should inform future work and help to identify what improvements are required in the responses to domestic abuse by local services.
-Incorporating the desired outcomes into a multi-agency Action Plan will ensure accountability and encourage improved performance.
-5.3 An increase in public and professional awareness of the prevalence and harm caused by domestic abuse and of the support services available through partnership working, awareness raising and challenging inaction by individuals, communities and organisations.
-An increase in the knowledge and skills of children, young people and adults about forming healthy relationships, through prevention education and learning, so that they are better equipped to form relationships based on equality and respect, mutual understanding and shared power.
-An increase in the safety of survivors (adults and children) based on an approach that maximises safe choices available and reduces the harm caused.
-A reduction in the risk of harm from perpetrators through holding abusers accountable for their behaviour in such a way that reduces risk and which not only acts as a future deterrent for them, but also as a deterrent to potential abusers.
-Services meet the needs of victims / survivors of domestic abuse through ensuring that victims are involved and consulted on the development of specialist domestic abuse services, service outcomes are monitored and service standards are met.
-Justice responses to domestic abuse are effective through holding Justice responses to domestic abuse are effective through holding perpetrators to account for their behaviour, ensuring that the local legislation is robust, and encouraging more victims to seek help from the Police and criminal justice system whilst receiving the level of support necessary to pursue their complaint without withdrawing from the court process.
+6.2 The outcomes set out below in 6.3 should inform future work and help to identify what improvements are required in the responses to domestic abuse by local services.
+Incorporating the desired outcomes into a multiagency Action Plan will ensure accountability and encourage improved performance.
+6.3 1.
+A decrease in social tolerance of domestic abuse, through partnership working, awareness raising and challenging inaction by individuals, communities and organisations.
+2. An increase in the knowledge and skills of children, young people and adults about forming healthy relationships, through prevention education and learning, so that they are better equipped to form relationships based on equality and respect, mutual understanding, shared power and a commitment to non-violence.
+3. An increase in the safety of survivors (adults and children) based on an approach that maximises safe choices available and reduces the harm caused.
+4. A reduction in the risk of harm from perpetrators through holding abusers accountable for their behaviour in such a way that reduces risk and which not only acts as a future deterrent for them, but also as a deterrent to potential abusers.
+5. Services meet the needs of victims / survivors of domestic abuse through ensuring that victims are involved and consulted on the development of specialist domestic abuse services, service outcomes are monitored and service standards are met.
+6. Justice responses to domestic abuse are effective through holding perpetrators to account for their behaviour, ensuring that the local legislation is robust, and encouraging more victims to seek help from the police and criminal justice system whilst receiving the level of support necessary to pursue their complaint without withdrawing from the court process.

-6. KEY PERFORMANCE INDICATORS
+KEY PERFORMANCE INDICATORS 7.